AathreyaG/reactai-starter/solution.md

 @enduml
 ```

 This architecture ensures scalability, robust data management, and security while keeping future maintenance in mind by leveraging standard services and frameworks.
+The addition of the delete functionality allows catalog managers to maintain an up-to-date and accurate catalog.